-The SLT will consider any appropriate training which is required for staff to meet their duties and functions in accordance with this policy, including on understanding matters which may affect a pupil's behaviour, e.g. SEND and mental health needs.
+The Headteacher will consider any appropriate training which is required for staff to meet their duties and functions in accordance with this policy, including on understanding matters which may affect a pupil's behaviour, e.g. SEND and mental health needs.

-Members of staff will be supported to undertake any relevant training or qualifications to support behaviour or pupil mental health or wellbeing.
+Members of staff who have, or are aspiring to have, responsibilities for leading behaviour or supporting pupil wellbeing will be supported to undertake any relevant training or qualifications.

-The SENDCO and the Headteacher will review staff training needs annually, and in response to any serious or persistent behaviour issues disrupting the running of the school.
+The Headteacher will review staff training needs annually, and in response to any serious or persistent behaviour issues disrupting the running of the school.